 DRG Element Any component of a DRG: a decision, business knowledge model, input data or knowledge source.

-Element Collection Used to define named groups of DRG elements within a define part of the decision logic for a decision model in
+Element Collection Used to define named groups of DRG elements within a function definition, or relation used to define part of the decision logic for a decision medel in DMN.
+Returns a single value when interpreted.

 Definitions.